cuddlyogre/ExportLDraw/Readme.md

 ![Examples of sloped parts](examples/import/slope.jpg)

 The ability to replace selected parts with different resolution parts is on my TODO list.
-For instances, 338 from earlier has a lot of gaps in the tires and fender because the model is built with parts with different resolutions.
+For instance, 338 from earlier has a lot of gaps in the tires and fender because the model is built with parts with different resolutions.

 Names of parts and mesh data are uuid strings due to a 64 character string limit for names of items in Blender.
 This is